telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-traffic-capturing.md

     - https://www.google.com

 6. After opening each of the above URLs, check the Live Traffic list and see if the traffic is captured.
 Additionally, make sure that no active filters are hiding the captured traffic - [use the Clear All Filters option]({%slug web-sessions-list%}#clear-all-filters) to remove any preset filters.

-If unsure, for example, there are too many captured sessions, and you cannot find the three URLs above, save the captured sessions (_File > Save Archive > All Sessions)_, and post them in [the support channels]({%slug support-page%}).
+If the issue persist or unsure, for example, there are too many captured sessions, and you cannot find the three URLs above, save the captured sessions (_File > Save Archive > All Sessions)_, and post them in [the support channels]({%slug support-page%}).

 ## See Also